SPHERIC 2021 (Virtual) International Workshop

 Bio: Dan Negrut received his Mechanical Engineering Ph.D. in 1998 from University of Iowa.
 He joined the Mechanical Engineering Department at University of Wisconsin-Madison in late 2005, where he leads the Simulation-Based Engineering Lab.
 The lab’s projects focus on high performance computing, computational dynamics, terramechanics, robotics and autonomous vehicles, and fluid-solid interaction problems.
 Since 2010, Dan is an NVIDIA CUDA Fellow.
 He is one of the technical leads of Project Chrono, an open source physics-based simulation engine.

-Early Bird TBA
+Student Early Bird $75

 (until May 3, 2021)